-If your items are accepted, you receieve compensation based on the sale price.
+If Crossroads Trading accepts your items, you receive compensation based on the sale price.

 You can choose to get 50% as a store credit or 30% as a direct credit.
 The items they don’t want will either be sent back or you can have them donated.

 Once again, you can see that options like this provide less of a payout but are better when you don’t want to invest a whole lot of time individually listing and selling yourself.

 While apps like Poshmark are especially devoted to selling clothes or fashion items, there are many tried and tested platforms for buying and selling more than just clothing.

 Plus, if you don’t like the world of selling apps, traditional marketplaces might feel more familiar.